mariostg/bft/mkdocs/docs/capitalproject/index.md

 ### New Year Upload
 The new Year upload allows for fixing the allocations of each project for a given fund.
+The project number and the fund must exist in the database for the upload to succeed.

 #### Source File